 MOLF is a proprietary methodology.

-The principles above are shared openly to establish the framework's foundations and its connection to RDT.
-The full technical methodology, including the relational tensor architecture, implementation schema, influence coefficient calibration, and deployment guidance, is available under licence.
+The principles and mechanisms above are shared openly to establish the framework's foundations, its connection to RDT, and its demonstrated portability across domains.
+The full technical methodology, including the relational tensor architecture, implementation schema, influence coefficient calibration, and deployment standards, is available under licence.